-However, there’s a knack for ensuring that your email newsletters are relevant, useful and arrive on a reliable schedule.
+However, there’s a knack to ensuring that your email newsletters are relevant, useful and arrive on a reliable schedule.
 You don’t want to annoy customers, nor should you appear unreliable or inconsistent.
-Providing valuable information is vital ahead of promoting your products or services.
+Providing valuable information is vital – ahead of promoting your products or services.

-A landing page is a specific page on your website that allows you to capture a visitors information from a targeted stream of web traffic (email campaign, social posts, online ads, etc.)
+A landing page is a specific page within your website that allows you to capture a visitor’s information from a targeted stream of web traffic (email campaign, social posts, online ads, etc.)

 Using your website’s homepage is a tremendous missed opportunity because it may be too general for the targeted traffic and therefore reduce the chances of converting.

 Its conversion rates ultimately define the effectiveness of a landing page but you should consider these tips:

 - Must be valuable and “To the Point” for the visitors

 The point makes it happen!
 The primary reason why users come and convert.

 - Reduce potential exits

 Limit the user’s ways to leave the page (fewer clickables), keeps users focused.